 Curvelet transform denoising is performed by transforming to curvelet space, thresholding the curvelets , and then performing the inverse transform using only the selected curvelets.
 Here, the edit box labeled "Percentile of the remaining curvelet coeffs" is where the user should input the percentage of the curvelet coefficients for calculating the hard threshold applied to each scale in the inverse transformation .
 The edit box labeled "Number of the selected scales" is to set the scales to reconstruct the image.
 Specifically, if the total number of scales used by the curvelet transform is N and 3 is the number of selected scales in this edit box, then the actual scales used for reconstruction is scale N-1, N-2 and N-3.

 In this tutorial, use the default values and click OK to continue.
-The button "run" is enabled.
+Then,the button "run" is enabled.

 Step 4 run fiber extraction: click "Run" button.
 Then, the progress of fiber extraction will be listed in the Command Window.
 The overlaid and reconstructed images will also be displayed.